Stop doing POCs. Start having a process that proves confidence.

 Most teams don’t need “closing training.”
 They need questioning training.
 Heck, our business helping business owners and sales leadership is called Curiosity for a reason.

 Reps must learn to stay longer in discovery because that's when they turn uncertainty into urgency.
+Without fear of loosing the deal.
+Fear of dying is killing deals.

 Replace demo decks with diagnostic tools